updated Last minute

 Accommodation

 Quite a substantial part of both houses consists of cave, which is a very different way of living, but wonderfully cool in the summer and warm in the winter.
-There are some out-built parts, these are hot in summer and COLD in winter (unless heated).
+There are some out-built parts, these are HOT in summer and COLD in winter (unless heated).
 Everything is rather basic - comfortable but not stylish!

-We make porridge and toast for communal breakfast, there's a a snack time late morning and a late lunch Spanish style.
-It's a communal meal which will always be simple but plentiful.
 In the evening we don't eat much nor do we provide an arranged evening meal.
 There is the opportunity to make a sandwich or use any left overs from lunch.

 I'm not good with fussy eaters and don't welcome people who want to eat differently and separately.
 I have a very small kitchen so like to keep it clear of too much traffic.
-I also take a moral stance on reducing consumption of animal products and eating junk food so don't want it around me, my house or my grandchild.
+I also take a moral stance on reducing consumption of animal products and eating junk food so don't want it around me, my house or my grandchildren.

 My daughter and I used to run a festival café together so we are not bad cooks.
-We have a strict budget by necessity but always provide enough protein, carbs, lots of olive oil and work to make sure there's enough vitamins and minerals present in the diet
+We have a strict budget by necessity but always provide enough protein, carbs, lots of olive oil and we work to make sure there's enough vitamins and minerals present in the diet

 • What else ...